kokoben/nba-dashboard/README.md

 - Responsive grid and panel layouts
 - A11y compliant

-Created using ESPN's publically accessible APIs.
+Created using ESPN's publicly accessible APIs.

 ## Technologies and libraries used:
 - React 19